 The race & literature concentration is designed to highlight curricular offerings in English that examine the social phenomenon of race as it is expressed, queried and subverted in literature.
 Its primary focus will be on minority and ethnic literatures of North America, with particular interest in the centrality of race issues in American culture, but will also extend to global literatures and theoretical models involving issues of race.
 The goal of the concentration is to enable students to develop a coherent focus in their studies on theoretical models regarding race as applied to literature.
 Overall, however, as a concentration it will share the existing philosophy and learning goals of the major in literary studies, of which it will form a part.
-Research writing, presentations and applications of digital humanities (including digital storytelling) will all be important parts of the concentration, which also will draw on resources and programs of the English-affiliated Griot Center for Africana Studies.
+Research writing, presentations and applications of digital humanities (including digital storytelling) will all be important parts of the concentration, which also will draw on resources and programs of the Griot Institute for the Study of Black Lives and Cultures.

-ENLS 199 Introduction to Literary Studies 1 1 ENLS 203 Introductory Topics in Race and Literature 1 A pre-1700 course or an 18th-century course relevant to the concentration's subject matter, at the 200 level or above.
+ENLS 199 Introduction to Literary Studies 1 1 ENLS 203 Introduction to Race and Literature 1 A pre-1700 course or an 18th-cent ry course relevant to the concentration's subject matter, at the 200 level or above.
 1 Two 200-level courses in African American; Latino/a; Native American/Indigenous/American Indian; Asian American; Caribbean literatures; and/or comparative studies of multiple racial traditions selected in conversation with adviser.
-2 Three seminars in literary studies, of which at least two must have race & literature as their primary focus (African American; Latino/a; Native American/Indigenous/American Indian; Asian American; Caribbean literatures; and/or comparative studies of multiple racial traditions).
-2 3 One elective at the 100 level or above in any program within the English department.
-Culminating Experies 200 3
+Three seminars in literary studies, of which at least two must have race & literature as their primary focus (African American; Latino/a; Native American/Indigenous/American Indian; Asian American; Caribbean literatures; and/or comparative studies of multiple racial traditions).
+2 One elective at the 100 level or above in any program within the English department.
+Culminating Experience.
+3